 Last week saw a big milestone for Jessica as she started preschool for the first time.
-Whilst she took it all in her stride and seems to be thoroughly enjoying it so far, it was a big step for me as a parent to go from having her home all the time to having to let her take her first independent steps into the world and trust other people to keep a watchful eye on her and her heart condition.
+She took it all in her stride and seems to be thoroughly enjoying it so far.
+However, it was a big step for me as a parent too.
+Going from having her home all the time to letting her take her first independent steps into the world and having to trust other people to keep a watchful eye on her and her heart condition was a daunting prospect.

-Preparing for her to start preschool was quite an involved process involving a lot of form-filling and conversations between the cardiac nurses, myself and the preschool staff to ensure that everyone was well-informed about Jessica’s heart condition and how best to support her.
-Here are some of the key steps and things we learned as we prepared for the start of preschool.
+Preparing for her to start preschool was quite an involved process.
+It involved a lot of form-filling and conversations between the cardiac nurses, myself and the preschool staff to ensure that everyone was well-informed about Jessica’s heart condition and how best to support her.
+Here are some of the key steps and things we learned about preparing for preschool with a heart child.

 A couple of the preschools we visited were very quick to tell me that they would definitely be fine with coping with Jessica’s heart condition without actually taking the time to find out anything about it.
-Whilst I am sure they meant to be reassuring, their blasé approach made me nervous.
+I am sure they meant to be reassuring but their blasé approach made me nervous.
 The preschool we chose took the time on our initial visit to ask for more details about Jessica’s heart condition and the things they needed to be aware of.
-Much more reassuring.
+This was much more reassuring.

 Other factors in our decision were:

 - Location – being only a few minutes’ walk away means that Jessica should be able to walk there without getting too tired.

 - Flexibility with sessions – Jessica attends preschool two mornings a week.
 I have friends with children in preschool where their children have to go for the full 15 hours.
 This was not what I wanted for Jessica, at least not at first.